NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Snapshot/docs/README.md

 #### Comment

-Comment associated with the Snapshot copy.
+Comment associated with the snapshot copy.

 _Required_: No